feathersjs/docs/api/services.md

 ### .remove(id, params)

 `service.remove(id, params) -> Promise` - Removes the resource with `id`.
-The method should return a `Promise` with the removed resource. `id` can also be `null`, which indicates the deletion of multiple resources, with `params.query` containing the query criteria.
+The method should return with the removed data. `id` can also be `null`, which indicates the deletion of multiple resources, with `params.query` containing the query criteria.

 > **Important:** A successful `remove` method call emits the [`removed` service event](./events.md#removed).